 Financing Your PhD

-Admitted students will receive a tuition waiver as well as a scholarship/assistantship of $30,000, which may be renewed annually for up to six years.
-The scholarship will be half of the financial assistance per year provided the student is making satisfactory progress.
-The assistantship will be an additional half of the financial assistance per year provided the student is making satisfactory progress and performing well in his or her assistantship duties.
+Admitted students will receive a tuition waiver as well as an annual scholarship/assistantship of $36,000, which may be renewed annually for up to six years.
+Half of the stipend will be a scholarship of $18,000 provided the student is making satisfactory progress.
+The remaining half will be an assistantship of $18,000 per year provided the student is making satisfactory progress and performing well in his or her assistantship duties.
 Entering students will also receive one-time technology support of $1,500 to purchase a laptop computer and/or other approved technology.

 Research and Teaching Budget